osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

  ```

 ##### Response
-This is similar to [OuterJoin](#outer), but value at each index is the first available value at that index when iterating the given list of streams from right to left.
+Similar to [OuterJoin](#outer), but value at each index is the first available value at that index when iterating the given list of streams from right to left.

 ##### Example response body
 ```json